Montreal Bars & Nightlife

 6731 Av.
 Esplanade, Mile-Ex

-Located in the rapidly changing part of town known as Mile Ex—this stretch was once all disused warehouses—a plethora of bars, breweries, and galleries are taking root.
+In the rapidly changing part of town known as Mile-Ex—once full of disused warehouses—a plethora of bars, breweries, and galleries are taking root.
 In the summer, Alexandraplatz, named in homage to the popular square in too-cool Berlin, takes over a stretch of empty space and turns it into a block party with food trucks, communal tables, and a packed bar serving cocktails, beer, and wine.
 The booze is good, but the atmosphere is electric.
 Bring cash.

 Atwater Cocktail Club

 512 Av.
 Atwater, Southwest

 Packed to the rafters night after night, Atwater Cocktail Club is relatively new to Montreal’s thriving bar scene, yet locals are already sold on the craft cocktails.
 Expect drinks infused with Mexican heat and tropical freshness—common flavors include jalapeño, agave, hibiscus, and lavender.
 Modeled with a speakeasy in mind, the interior is dark and moody.
 Behind the long emerald marble bar are shelves heaving with every spirit imaginable; the latter half of the room is cozy yet sultry with pink leather booths, glossy dark wood walls, and small gold tables.
 For those who like a bite with their drink, an added bonus—and serious incentive—is the option to order French brasserie plates from Foiegwa next door (conveniently, the establishments share the same owners).

 20 Av.
 Duluth E., Plateau-Mont-Royal

 Chez Suzanne owns the fairly novel concept of being a dumpling speakeasy, yet conversely, the space has no Chinese design elements and has abandoned the traditionally dark speakeasy-style décor for something lighter and greener.
 Serving the aforementioned dumplings, twelve lines of craft beer, and an excellent selection of cocktails, Chez Suzanne is a fresh-feeling spot for comfort food and some of the latest beers produced by Montreal’s thriving microbrewery community.

 4328 Boulevard Saint-Laurent, Plateau-Mont-Royal